 - Preheat oven to 450 F.

 - Toss one last time and transfer to a serving platter.
-These are always served with celery sticks and blue cheese dressing on the side.
+To keep the recipe authentic, serve them with celery sticks and blue cheese dressing on the side.